Teddy Bear Tea Party: teddy bear party activity ideas, tea party decor, and a tea party menu with links to recipes.

 Once everyone arrived we got started on a little sewing project, making Teddy Bear Ears.
 We did consider making the teddy bear ears out of paper at first, and then we thought maybe the glue gun would be easier.
 But since little ones can’t use a hot glue gun, we actually went with sewing them together.
 We had lots of adults to help out, and although some of the girls had never sewn before, I think they all enjoyed it.

 We bought brown elastic hairbands, and then each girl cut-out her felt teddy bear ears, inside and out, and stitched them together.
 There was lots of needle re-threading, but it went really well.
 And they were so, so adorable when they were finished.
-Most of the girls wore them for the rest of the party.
+Most of the girls wore them for the rest of the party and loved matching their furry friends.

 Throughout the party, guests were invited to write down something they loved about Maddie and add it to our Love Tree.
 We used some branches, and made the teddy bears out of scrapbook paper and used a cookie cutter for the bear pattern.

-Her guests wrote the sweetest things about her, and this tree will be a special keepsake from the party -her grandparents wrote the sweetest things about her.
-Afterwards we put it in her bedroom.
+Her guests wrote the sweetest things about her, and this tree will be a special keepsake from the party -her grandparents wrote the sweetest things about her too.
+Afterwards we put all the little bear notecard into a special box, as a special keepsake from the party.

 Watercolour Teddy Bear Portraits

-We did this activity near the beginning so that the paintings would be dry enough to pop into the little frames and send home in the loot-bags at the end of the party.
+We did this activity near the beginning so that the paintings would be dry enough to pop into the little frames and we could send them home in the loot-bags at the end of the party.

 Everyone sketched a picture of their bears first, and then added colour in watercolours.
 They turned out really sweet.
 I picked up the cute little frames at the dollar store, and made sure to pre-cut the watercolour paper to fit before the party.